 And then there was The Brothers Karamazov.
 But you don’t need me to tell you that it’s indispensable, one of the best books ever written.

 Also Philip Roth, for better (The Anatomy Lesson) and for worse (The Humbling): he is always with me on my journeys, ever since my dad told me to read Portnoy’s Complaint when I was about 12.
-E. M. Forster’s A Passage to India, which I thought was sadly marred by Forster’s inability to write the gay romance he wanted to write and then by his taking his wholly understandable frustrations out on the heroine.
-But it has great moments, especially the essayistic parts.
-Forster is more a moralist than an artist, I think, and I remain convinced, alas, that the best E. M. Forster novel is Virginia Woolf’s The Voyage Out.
+And E. M. Forster’s A Passage to India, which I thought was sadly marred by Forster’s inability to write the gay romance he wanted to write and then by his taking his wholly understandable frustrations out on the heroine.
+But it has great moments, especially the more essayistic parts.
+Forster is more a moralist than an artist, I think, it’s possible that the best E. M. Forster novel is Virginia Woolf’s The Voyage Out.

 In memorial tribute to an adolescent hero of mine, Ray Bradbury, I read and was delighted by The Golden Apples of the Sun.
 Toni Morrison’s Home was unfortunately a disappointment, unwilling to confront the moral issues it raised (in short, the hero’s war-time atrocity is so grave and then is waved away so casually that the book became wholly unbelievable); luckily, I had read Jazz earlier in the year, a much better novel, constructed with such intelligent intricacy, befitting a Nobel laureate.
 Shirley Jackson’s The Haunting of Hill House was likewise a master class in dialogue and suggestion and psychological penetration; it should be studied by all novelists.
 I recorded my thoughts on Malcolm Lowry’s mid-century masterpiece Under the Volcano here and recorded my thoughts on Vila-Matas’s sub-masterpiece Dublinesque in Rain Taxi.

 Almost all the comics I read this year disappointed me in one way or another.
 I also read a fair bit of literary theory and criticism, but don’t necessarily think that it needs to be commemorated on the Internet.
-(Like memoirs, that stuff is all fiction too, and the best of it admits that fact.)
+(As with memoirs, that genre is all fiction too, and the best of it admits that fact.)
 An exception, also read in memoriam: the late Robert Hughes’s superb, eloquent primer of modernist art, The Shock of the New.

 The last month or so found me reading four brilliant contemporary novels: Milan Kundera’s Immortality (though, like Forster, Kundera is best when he’s essaying); Frederic Tuten’s Van Gogh’s Sad Cafe (written up here); Laird Hunt’s Ray of the Star (exquisitely cool imagery, spellbindingly long sentences, a scary/sad memento of a lyrical nightmare in a strange city, like so many of my own); and Jose Saramago’s Blindness, every bit as forceful, orderly to end where I begun, as Sister Carrie, but its power borne along in waves by the peerless prose of a wise old master.